tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 ```

-and never see a word like "John" stored more than once anywhere in storage system ever again.
+and never see a word like "John" stored more than once anywhere in your storage system ever again.

 ## Background
 Decentralized systems are inherently bad at storing and sharing data.
 This is due, in part, to the fact that all parties store a redundant copy of all data.
 DLISh seeks to solve this problem.
 DLISh is a storage and communication system for decentralized ledger applications i.e. blockchains.